-Teaching Kindergarten children online is no small feat—so much to consider, so many challenges.
-First, there are few restrictions as with in-person classes, so teachers must be on their toes at all times.
+Teaching kindergarten children online is no small feat—so much to consider and so many challenges.
+First, there are few restrictions as with in-person classes, so teachers must always be on their toes.
 Second, children can be distracted by far more things than physical teachers are used to.
-Add video calls, various methods of communication and chatting, or simply spending too much time trying to figure out the technology involved, and it can be quite a difficult task to keep students’ attention focused on classwork.
+Add video calls, various methods of communication and chatting, or simply spending too much time trying to figure out the technology involved, and it can be pretty challenging to keep students’ attention focused on classwork.
 An online survey revealed that 84% of teachers experienced challenges during online classes, such as maintaining discipline, keeping parents from interfering, and figuring out online etiquette.

 Many factors come into play with an online class, and teachers must be prepared to change how they teach.
 As an educator, you must be aware of how these factors affect your teaching style and how you can make the best adjustments to serve your students best.
 Aside from being creative in your teaching style, it’s also vital that you establish a good rapport with the students and their parents.
 That said, here are three challenges virtual learners may face and suggestions on how to overcome them.

 Anyone who teaches has faced the challenge of converting passive learners or disengaged students into a state of active learning.
 They are present only physically, with their mind elsewhere.
 They don’t read the materials, do the homework and don’t ask questions, or engage in discussion.
 Instead, they just watch or listen and let knowledge wash over them.
 The challenge of teaching passive learners is especially apparent for kindergarteners, who have not yet developed independent problem-solving skills or exhibit autonomy over their own study habits.

 💡 Solution: Formative Assessment